girishk14/decision_tree/README.md

 1. 10 fold cross validation:  To enable 10-fold cross validation, add the switch --kfold eg.  python driver.py data/Iris/control.json --kfold

 2. Visualization : For building an image of the generated trees, use the switch --viz.
+It writes to the folder ./TreeViz/

 However, for doing this, the pydot library must be installed.
 If not, the program throws an error.
 To install pydot library, use the following command: sudo apt-get install python-pydot